 - A document describing what your roles and responsibilities will be while undertaking your activity or opportunity.
 This should be similar to a job description (if applicable for your opportunity).

-You should treat applying for the Student Opportunity Fund as you would a job application and answer all questions fully, providing thorough information of your activity/opportunity and a detailed risk assessment.
+You should treat applying for the Student Opportunity Fund as you would a job application and answer all questions on the application form fully, providing thorough information of your activity/opportunity and a detailed risk assessment.

 As part of your application, you will need to provide a breakdown of the budget for the activity.
 You should: